GoogleCloudPlatform/PerfKitBenchmarker/README.md

    ```
    You will have to pass the Secret name (using `--ceph_secret` flag) when running the benchmakrs.
 In this case it should be: `--ceph_secret=my-ceph-secret`.

+### Mesos configuration
+Mesos provider communicates with Marathon framework in order to manage Docker instances.
+Thus it is required to setup Marathon framework along with the Mesos cluster.
+In order to connect to Mesos you need to provide IP address and port to Marathon framework using `--marathon_address` flag.

+Currently only local disks are supported so you need to execute Perfkit with `--scratch_disk_type=LOCAL` flag.

+**Overlay network**
+Mesos on its own doesn't provide any solution for overlay networking.
+You need to configure your cluster so that the instances will live in the same network.
+For this purpose you may use Flannel, Calico, Weave, etc.

+**Mesos cluster configuration**
+Make sure your Mesos-slave nodes are reachable (by hostname) from the machine which is used to run the benchmarks.
+In case they are not, edit the `/etc/hosts` file appropriately.

+**Image prerequisites**
+Please refer to the [Image prerequisites for Docker based clouds](#image-prerequisites-for-docker-based-clouds).

 ### Cloudstack: Install `csapi` and set the API keys
 ```
 sudo pip install csapi